Varun1027-collab/weather-data-analysis-prediction/README.md

 ## ⚠️ Note

-The application is an internship-level machine learning project based on historical weather data.
+This is an internship-level machine learning project based on historical weather data.
 Predictions depend on the quality and range of the available dataset and should not be treated as official weather forecasts.

-## 👨‍💻 Project Type
+## 👨‍💻 Project Details

-**Machine Learning Internship Project**
+**Project Type:** Machine Learning Internship Project **Domain:** Data Science / Machine Learning / Weather Analytics **Algorithm:** Random Forest Regression

-**Domain:** Data Science / Machine Learning / Weather Analytics
+**Interface:** Streamlit